|Bareboat Charter . Catamaran Charters . Yacht Charters Internal Ads|

-The bridge (which was completed in 2003), replaced one opened by British Monarch, Her Majesty, Queen Elizabeth II, during her visit to Tortola in 1967.
+The bridge (which was completed in 2003), replaced one opened by Her Majesty, Queen Elizabeth II, during her visit to Tortola in 1967.
 Prior to that, a small wooden raft (which was just large enough for one vehicle) was manually pulled back and forth across the water between the two islands.

 Before the new airport was officially opened in 2004, and in order to gain passage to Beef Island, one had to pay a toll of 50¢ to $2.00, depending upon the number of persons in your vehicle.

 An older gentleman tended the toll booth, who diligently extended a stick with a painted coconut shell on one end, to vehicles crossing the bridge.
 One would deposit the toll in the coconut shell and proceed along your way.
 Sadly, in the interest of fiscal responsibility, the toll booth has been retired and is falling into disrepair.

 Aside from being home to the airport, Beef Island can also boast three beaches of note and one (Long Bay Beach - below) that is not only massive, but truly magnificent!

 There's a splendid shop in Trellis Bay, brimming with local and Caribbean, hand crafted wooden and metal sculptures, pottery, jewellery and much, much more.
 In my opinion, Aragorn's Studio is a "must see" for anyone visiting the British Virgin Islands.